 Donald Campbell

-Campbell was born in Mankato, MN on January 26, 1894 and completed two years at the University of Minnesota in 1920.
+Donald Campbell was born in Mankato, Minnesota on January 26, 1894 and completed two years at the University of Minnesota in 1920.
+His obituary stated that he earned his "architectural degree" from the school.
+He worked for several architects in Minneapolis and New York City.

 In 1926, Campbell was married at the time he worked as Chief Draftsman and Office Manager for Hood, Godjey & Fouilhoux.
-In 1936, he was hired as Project Manager for Harrison, Fouilhoux & Abramovitz where he stayed through 1945.
-Campbell joined the AIA in 1944 while at this firm.
-In 1946, he joined in partnership with Los Angeles architect Sam Lunden, where he would remain prior to moving to San Diego in 1947.
+In 1936, he was hired as Project Manager for Harrison, Fouilhoux & Abramovitz where he stayed for several years.

 One of Don Campbell's projects was published in Architectural Record West in 1955.